5GSEC/OAI-5G-Docker/O-RAN SC RIC Deployment Guide.md

 ...
 ```

-Update the OAI gNB config to specify the E2T IP:
+Update the OAI gNB config to specify the E2T IP and port:

 ```
 # Begin RIC-specific settings
 RIC : {
-    remote_ipv4_addr = "10.111.197.150"; # TODO Replace it with the actual RIC e2t Address
+    remote_ipv4_addr = "10.111.203.170"; # TODO Replace it with the actual RIC e2t Address
     remote_port = 36422;
     enabled = "yes";
 };